List of national founders: Nicaragua

 José Anacleto Ordóñez (1778–1839) is recognised as the "First Popular Caudillo of Nicaragua", as he led the state to independence by revolting against the pro Mexican government in 1823.
 Later he served as Head of State of Nicaragua within the Federal Republic of Central America.

 José Núñez (1800–1880) and Joaquín del Cossío (1789–unknown) were the most important figures in Nicaragua's Independence, as they started the first and second transitional governments that declared to the State's Independence from the FRCA in 1838.

 Fruto Chamorro (1804–1855) is considered as "Founder of the Republic", as he initiated the 1854 Constitution which formally declared Nicaragua a Republic.

 Panama

+The first Spanish settlement in Panama was made in 1510.
+Then on 25 September 1513, Vasco Nunez de Balboa became the first European to see the Pacific Ocean (which he called the South Sea and which he claimed for Spain).
+Then in 1519 Pedro Arias de Avila founded Panama City.

 Paraguay

-Gaspar Rodríguez de Francia is considered the founder of Paraguay.
+José Gaspár Rodríguez de Francia is considered the founder of Paraguay.
 He was named perpetual dictator as of the country's formation.
+Although he was the one that ended up ruling the country, Rodríguez de Francia was not the only prócer of the 1811 revolution, others include: Fulgencio Yegros, Pedro Juan Caballero, Fernando de la Mora, Mauricio José Troche and Vicente Ignacio Iturbe.
+Yegros also served as consul alongside Francia, shortly before being deposed by him.

+General Andrés Rodríguez was the first democratically elected president of Paraguay, shortly after leading the 1989 coup that ended Alfredo Stroessner's dictatorship.
+This is why he is often considered the father of modern Paraguay.

 Peru

 José de San Martín and Simón Bolívar led Peru to independence and forged the country.

-Pachacuti, the 9th Sapa Inca of the Kingdom of Cusco, is the founder of the Inca Empire.